geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 status or the same queue as the copies or a new queue entirely?

 ##### **Geohot** [[00:19:02](https://www.youtube.com/watch?v=22O5E5aAnJU&t=1142)]
 No, actually it's a completely different queue.
-And NVIDIA, their CUDA library doesn't...
+And NVIDIA, their CUDA library doesn't..

 ##### **Nimlgen** [[00:19:11](https://www.youtube.com/watch?v=22O5E5aAnJU&t=1151)]
 So actually, they don't set up the UVM to this engine.
 And I couldn't make it work with the UVM.